Requiem Chevalier Vampire: History

+Premise

-The story is set in a world called Résurrection, which is often called Hell (however, it seems more like a mixture of Hell and Purgatory, as everyone seems to land in there – even "innocent victims" and the only known way to leave it is through purification or redemption, by being "expired" or "expiring" one's tormentor).
-In Résurrection people are re-incarnated into monsters according to the sins – or lack thereof – of their life.
+The story is set in a world called Résurrection, which is often called Hell, but also carries some of the characteristics of Purgatory.
+In Résurrection people are reincarnated into monsters according to the sins or otherwise of their life.
 The lowest ranks are formed by zombies and Kobolds whilst vampires form the elite of the society and the ruling class.
-The more cruel one was in life, the better he is rewarded on Résurrection.
-There is therefore an inverted concept of justice in "Requiem Chevalier Vampire".
-Résurrection has a similar shape as Earth, but everything appears to be the opposite way around than on Earth.
-Land has replaced the oceans, while seas of perpetual fire occupy our known continents and time flows backwards.
-People do not get older but rejuvenate until they become a foetus and ultimately are forgotten; their memory follows the same cycle and is "lost" as people get younger.
-In order to avoid madness and total loss of their mind in this process, Résurrection's residents are addicted to a drug based on black opium.
-People do not land on Résurrection in the same order that they died (for instance, Requiem died before Otto and Claudia but landed on Résurrection after them).
+There is an inverted concept of justice, in that the more sinful a person was in life, the more they are rewarded in Résurrection.
+Résurrection has a similar shape as Earth, but everything appears to be the opposite way around to Earth: land has replaced the oceans, while Earth's continents are occupied by perpetual fire and time flows backwards.
+People do not age, but rejuvenate until they become a foetus and are forgotten; their memory follows the same cycle and is "lost" as people get younger.
+To avoid total insanity during this process, Résurrection's residents are addicted to a drug based on black opium.
+People do not land on Résurrection in the same order that they died.

 The protagonist is a German soldier during World War II named Heinrich Augsburg, who is killed on the Eastern Front facing the Soviet Army.
-He is sent to Résurrection after his death and is attacked by a mob of zombies.
-During the confrontation he meets a vampire who calls himself Otto von Todt and befriends him.
+He is sent to Résurrection after his death and attacked by a mob of zombies.
+During the confrontation he meets and befriends a vampire who calls himself Otto von Todt.
 Otto reveals he is a vampire and explains that now Heinrich has become a vampire as well.
-As the story progresses, Heinrich (now known as Requiem) discovers the world of Résurrection, its peoples and politics.
-He is however only interested in retrieving a woman he loved during his lifetime and who he knows by the name of Rebecca.
+As the story progresses, Heinrich (now known as Requiem) discovers the world of Résurrection, its people and politics.
+However, he is single-mindedly focused on rescuing a woman he loved during his lifetime, who he knows by the name of Rebecca.